mehmetyagci/CongreeLang/README.md

 ## How to Use the App
- - Server Application must start firstly.
-Run CongreeLang.sln for starting Server project
+ - Server Application must start first.
+Run CongreeLang.sln for starting the Server project
 ![Server](https://github.com/mehmetyagci/CongreeLang/blob/master/screehshots/2Server.png)

 - Open Power shell then run below command for starting Client Application